 Why is this medication prescribed?

-Levonorgestrel intrauterine system (Mirena, Skyla) is used to prevent pregnancy.
-The manufacturer states that Mirena brand intrauterine system should normally be used only by women who have given birth to at least one child, but some experts state that these systems may be used safely in women who have not had children.
-The Skyla brand intrauterine system can be used by women who have given birth and by women who have never given birth.
+Levonorgestrel intrauterine system (Liletta, Kyleena, Mirena, Skyla) is used to prevent pregnancy.
 The Mirena brand intrauterine system is also used to treat heavy menstrual bleeding in women who want to use an intrauterine system to prevent pregnancy.
 Levonorgestrel is in a class of medications called hormonal contraceptives.
 Levonorgestrel intrauterine system works by thinning the lining of the uterus (womb) to prevent pregnancy from developing, thickening the mucus at the cervix (entrance to the uterus) to prevent sperm from entering, and preventing sperm from moving and surviving in the uterus.
 Levonorgestrel may also prevent ovulation (release of an egg from the ovaries) in some women.
 Levonorgestrel intrauterine system is an effective method of birth control but it does not prevent the spread of AIDS and other sexually transmitted diseases.

 How should this medicine be used?

-Levonorgestrel intrauterine system is a small, flexible, t-shaped plastic device to be inserted into the uterus by a health-care provider.
-The Mirena brand intrauterine system may be left in place for up to 5 years after it is inserted and the Skyla brand intrauterine system may be left in place for up to 3 years after it is inserted.
+Levonorgestrel intrauterine system is a small, flexible, T-shaped plastic device to be inserted into the uterus by a health-care provider.
+The Mirena brand intrauterine systems may be left in place for up to 8 years after it is inserted if it is being used for pregnancy prevention, the Liletta brand intrauterine systems may be left in place for up to 8 years after it is inserted, the Kyleena brand intrauterine systems may be left in place for up to 5 years after it is inserted, and the Skyla brand intrauterine system may be left in place for up to 3 years after it is inserted.
 If you still want to use an intrauterine system to prevent pregnancy after this time has passed, your healthcare provider can insert a new system as soon as the old system is removed.
-Both intrauterine systems may be removed by a doctor any time that you want to become pregnant or want to use a different form of birth control.
+The intrauterine systems may be removed by a doctor any time that you want to become pregnant or want to use a different form of birth control.
+If the Mirena brand intrauterine system is used to treat heavy menstrual bleeding, it may be left in place for up to 5 years after it is inserted.

-Your levonorgestrel intrauterine system should be inserted within the first 7 days after you menstrual period begins, or immediately after a first-trimester abortion.
+Your doctor will tell you the best time to have the levonorgestrel intrauterine system inserted.
+Depending on the timing, you may need to use a non-hormonal birth control method such as condoms and spermicide for 7 days to prevent pregnancy if sexual intercourse occurs.
+Your intrauterine system may be inserted immediately after a first-trimester miscarriage or abortion.
 If you have given birth, had a miscarriage, or had a second-trimester abortion, your intrauterine system should not be inserted until at least 6 weeks have passed and a physical exam shows that your uterus has recovered from the pregnancy.

 Call your doctor if you experience severe pain during the first few hours after your intrauterine system is inserted.
 This may be a sign of a serious infection.

-You will need a follow-up appointment with your health-care provider 4-12 weeks after your Mirena brand system is inserted or 4-6 weeks after your Skyla brand system is inserted to be sure that your system is properly in place.
+You will need a follow-up appointment with your health-care provider 4-6 weeks after your intrauterine system is inserted to be sure that your system is properly in place.
 After this appointment, you will need to be examined once every year or more often if you have any problems or concerns.

 If your levonorgestrel intrauterine system must be removed, talk to your doctor about the best time to remove it.
 You are not protected from pregnancy once your intrauterine system is removed, so if you do not want to become pregnant, you will need to be sure that you have effective birth control as soon as your intrauterine system is removed.
 If you plan to have your intrauterine system replaced with a new intrauterine system, you can have the old system removed and the new system inserted at any time during your menstrual cycle.
 If you have chosen to use a different form of birth control instead of your intrauterine system and you have regular menstrual cycles, you should have the system removed during the first 7 days after your menstrual period begins and begin using your new form of birth control right away.
 If you have chosen to use a different form of birth control and you do not have regular cycles, you do not menstruate at all, or you are not able to have your intrauterine system removed during the first 7 days of your menstrual period, you should start using your new form of birth control 7 days before your intrauterine system is removed.